Dynamic Dual-Granularity Skill Bank for Agentic RL: Method

-\paragraph{Reflection-driven skill generation.
-(Section \ref{sec_method_2})} When performance on a task group falls below a threshold, a reflection module analyzes representative trajectories to produce new reusable skills.
-Generated skills are associated with retrieval keys and inserted into the skill bank after normalization and deduplication, allowing the agent to accumulate experience across tasks during training.
+\paragraph{Reflection-driven skill generation.} When performance is poor, a reflection module summarizes representative trajectories into reusable \emph{task skills} and \emph{step skills}, which are normalized and added to the bank.

-\paragraph{Skill retrieval and bank management.
-(Section \ref{sec_method_2})} During interaction, relevant skills are retrieved from the skill bank based on the current task and observation and injected into the policy context.
-Skill utilities are updated online according to rollout outcomes, and the skill bank is periodically pruned using utility-based criteria to maintain a bounded memory while preserving effective skills.
+\paragraph{Skill retrieval and bank management.} During interaction, relevant skills are retrieved from the bank and injected into the policy context.
+Skill utilities are updated online, and the bank is periodically pruned to maintain a compact and effective memory (Section~\ref{sec_method_2}).